 Co-ordination of policies, programmes and operations of the Party within the Senatorial District:

-Liaising with the Local Government Areas within the District and State Headquarters;
+Liaising with the Local Government Areas within the District and State Headquarters.

 7. State Working Committee

 Shall be responsible for the day-to-day Administration of the Party at the State level and shall be responsible to the State Executive Committee.